Language

 Can ΔT be negative?

 Yes.
-A negative temperature change means the object is cooling down, and the resulting heat energy (Q) will also be negative — indicating heat is being released rather than absorbed.
+A negative temperature change means the object is cooling, so the resulting heat energy is also negative — heat is released rather than absorbed.
+The calculator accepts negative ΔT values for cooling problems.

 Is my data private?